Noise restrictions solution for Upstairs at Fred’s rooftop bar

 Upstairs at Fred’s in Camden, NSW, is a quirky bar dedicated to repurposing old treasures and giving them new life.
 When Steve Wisbey OAM — marketing guru and director at Fred’s — decided to transform a forgotten, unused space into a thriving rooftop bar, his biggest challenge was getting it past council’s strict noise restrictions.

 After years of council battles, Steve approached ModularWalls, who were able to design a bespoke noise attenuation solution that delivered all the acoustic requirements and design versatility he needed, without blowing out the budget.
-The proprietary VogueWall acoustic wall system provided a preliminary acoustic barrier around the rooftop perimeter.
+The proprietary TrendWall acoustic barrier system provided a preliminary acoustic barrier around the rooftop perimeter.

 With the cementitious finish of the AcoustiMax panels, along with the choice of aluminium posts for a most subtle profile, it created the perfect blank canvas for Steve’s creative visions.

-To provide a heightened acoustic performance, revolutionary AcoustiSorb noise absorption panels were fixed to the face of the VogueWall, delivering a whopping NRC rating in excess of 0.9 (NRC ratings range from 0 to 1).
-This dual panel solution ensured that the surrounding residents would be completely protected from the sound of music or people dining and comfortably met council requirements.
+To provide a heightened acoustic performance, revolutionary AcoustiSorb noise absorption panels were fixed to the face of the TrendWall, delivering a whopping NRC rating in excess of 0.9 (NRC ratings range from 0 to 1).
+This dual panel solution completely protected neighbours from the sound of music or people dining and comfortably met council requirements.